Aaron98990/ways-of-the-game/README.md

 # Ways of the Game

-The goal of this guide is to connect different concepts from the Laws of the Game that are related.
-As well, the guide links relevant videos because seeing is easier than just reading and advice for match officials.
-The guide is not a replacement for real experience or the Laws, which are simple and short compared to other sports, but is great for those new to the sport.
+This is a Laws of the Game first guide to connect concepts across the Laws, show relevant videos because seeing is easier than just reading, and share advice for match officials.
+The guide is not a replacement for real experience or the Laws, which are simple and short compared to other sports.
+The guide is very technical  so I recommend those new to the sport to start off with the [Simplified Laws of the Game](http://www.footballrules.com).
 The Laws are updated yearly so always be current on [changes](/law-changes).

 In addition to the Laws of the Game, most matches have [competition rules](https://footballrules.com/about/additional-competition-rules), which include **important** information that affects the match (e.g. substitutions, time of halves/halftime, team jersey colors).
 [Here](https://cdn1.sportngin.com/attachments/document/0146/2001/Tournament_Rules_Template.pdf) is a sample of competition rules.
 Match officials must read and understand competition rules before a match.